-As of December 31, 2008, we owned or held an interest in 324 income-producing properties in the United States, which consisted of 164 regional malls, 16 additional regional malls acquired in the Mills acquisition, 40 Premium Outlet centers, 74 community/lifestyle centers, and 14 other shopping centers or outlet centers in 41 states and Puerto Rico.
+As of December 31, 2008, we owned or held an interest in 324 income-producing properties in the United States, which consisted of 180 regional malls, 40 Premium Outlet centers, 16 The Mills, 74 community/lifestyle centers, and 14 other shopping centers or outlet centers in 41 states and Puerto Rico.
 In addition, we also own interests in four parcels of land in the United States held for future development.
-Internationally as of December 31, 2008, we have ownership interests in 52 European shopping centers (France, Italy and Poland); seven Premium Outlet centers in Japan; one Premium Outlet center in Mexico; one Premium Outlet center in South Korea; and one shopping center in China.
+Internationally as of December 31, 2008, we had ownership interests in 52 European shopping centers (France, Italy and Poland); seven Premium Outlet centers in Japan; one Premium Outlet center in Mexico; one Premium Outlet center in South Korea; and one shopping center in China.
+Also, through joint venture arrangements we have ownership interests in the following properties under development internationally: a 24% interest in two shopping centers in Italy, a 40% interest in a Premium Outlet Center in Japan, and a 32.5% interest in three additional shopping centers under construction in China.

 Our predecessor was organized as a Massachusetts business trust in 1971 and reorganized as a Delaware corporation on March 10, 1998.
 Our principal executive offices are located at 225 West Washington Street, Indianapolis, Indiana 46204.
 Our telephone number is (317) 636-1600.
-Our World Wide Web site address is www.shopsimon.com.
-The information in our web site is not incorporated by reference into this prospectus supplement or the accompanying prospectus.
+Our Internet website address is www.simon.com.
+The information in our website is not incorporated by reference into this prospectus supplement or the accompanying prospectus.

-If you want to find more information about us and the Operating Partnership, please see the sections entitled "Where You Can Find More Information" and "Incorporation of Information We File with the SEC" in the accompanying prospectus.
+If you want to find more information about us, please see the sections entitled "Where You Can Find More Information" and "Incorporation of Information We File with the SEC" in the accompanying prospectus.